MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

     // Rest of implementation not shown
 ```
-Note that you will not be able to reuse this code, as the `validGrammar` method is Short Truth Table-specific.
-Look around at your puzzle's methods to see if a similar method has already been implemented.

 ### Accepting Text Input on the Create Puzzle Dialog
 First, you will need to modify the action performed by `gameBoxListener` when the puzzle is selected.
 Add your puzzle to the if statement checking to see if `puzzleName` equals your puzzle.